slo-kan/Team-Rocket/reports/week09.md

 ### Vasudev.

-*  Show more information in the app itself instead of redirecting to browser.
+*  Added Show more information feature in the app itself instead of redirecting to browser.
 *  Built a bird information dialog when clicking on a map marker.
+*  Implemented Animate between fragments feature according to user input.
+*  Removed search tab from the bottom navigation.

 ### Sreepradh.

 *  Added splash screen to the app.
 *  Worked on changing app colour for better visibility.
+*  Added app icon in the splash screen.

 ### Rahul.

+*  Added a re-center button on the map screen to automatically adjust zoom levels.

 ### Lokesh.

+*  Added app icon to be shown in the app drawer.

 ## Progress next week.